FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - Use a powerful component architecture to avoid code repetition and improve maintainability
 - Provide alternative templates for fixed platform functionalities such as the Store & Dashboard.
-- Themes can be updated through a mirror.
+- Themes can be updated through a mirror URL (which can perform things like license validation and much more).

 ## Benefits